 You can easily make coffee ice cubes using instant coffee.
 Add water to the instant coffee, let it cool down and freeze it in ice cube trays, just like using brewed coffee.
 It’s super easy and will taste amazing as well.

-Most of the time, I like to use brewed coffee because the same coffee is used to make my iced coffee or cold brew coffee.
-This way, I have the same coffee flavor in my coffee.
+I like to use brewed coffee most of the time because the same coffee is used to make my iced coffee or cold brew.
+This way, I have the same flavor in my coffee.